bbengfort/sequence/README.md

     counter.IsStarted()

-You can also reseet sequences to return them to a starting value:
+You can also reset sequences to return them to a starting value:

     counter.Restart()